SpeechColab/GigaSpeech/README.md

    <NOISE>
    <OTHER>
    ```
-   Garbage meta tags are utterance level, meaning these utterances are not considered to be valid speech.
+   utterances with these garbage tags are not considered to be valid speech.
 So our recommendation is to discard these utterances in downstream training/testing.
 The reason why we keep these tags is to keep the integrity of human labels, so there is no "gap" inside DEV/TEST labels.

 ### Add Support for a New Toolkit
 To add data preparation support for a new toolkit, please follow